by Ryan Fay

 ITHACA -- Cornell didn't need a third period rally this time.

-The Big Red scored three first period goals en route to a 4-2 victory over #20 Union Saturday night at Lynah Rink.
+The Big Red, who rallied in the third period to beat Union at Messa Rink on Jan.
+18, scored three first period goals en route to a 4-2 victory over #20 Union Saturday night at Lynah Rink.

 Just over two minutes later, Joakim Ryan capitalized on a loose puck and got the better of Grosenick with a low wrister through traffic to make it a 2-0 cushion.